 How to get screened?

 Call your primary care physician to schedule a screening if you are at risk.
 An ultrasound can detect an aortic aneurysm simply and painlessly.
-This safe, painless test uses sound waves to create an image of your aorta, and can measure the size of an aneurysm so that your doctor can recommend next steps for treatment.
+This test uses sound waves to create an image of your aorta, and can measure the size of an aneurysm so that your doctor can recommend next steps for treatment.
 The ultrasound screening usually takes less than 30 minutes.